jlento/NumLab2015/1_Session/BuildOpenIFS.md

 parallelization is turned on (`OMP_NUM_THREADS > 1`).
 There is a bug either in the OpenIFS source or in the Intel compiler (or in both).

-## Extra exercise, build and run OpenIFS on a local workstation/laptop

-It is possible to build OpenIFS and run small test cases on a Linux workstation, laptop or virtual machine.
-Most build dependencies can be installed using the package manager.
-Linux Mint 17, with GNU compiler suite (gcc and gfortran) has been tested and works, provided OpenMP parallelization in OpenIFS is turned off (remove `-fopenmp` flag from compile and link configure options)

 ## Reporting